HokyoungJung/Financial-Index/README.md

 commodity_pool = ["GC=F", "CL=F", "SI=F", "..."]
 ```

-Simply replace or update these lists with your desired assets.
+Simply modify these lists to customize your analysis according to your requirements.

 ---